lkesteloot/plotter/README.md

   the title in the legend has an apostrophe appended to it.
 - Whether to draw a log plot (`log`).
 This currently only works on the domain.
 All values must be positive for log plots.
+- Whether to domain values should be considered to be years (`date`).
+This draws the four-digit numbers as "2018" instead of "2,018".
+Does not apply to ranges.

 To actually run the binary from the command line, you'll have to add the build directory to your path, copy the binary to a directory already in your path, or run it